 During the second period of collecting, 1967-1989, Barry County buildings and artifacts were added to the collection to support the creation of the historic village.
 These buildings also provided areas to display/store Charlton's collection.

-From 1989 to present Historic Charlton Park collects those items of Barry County and Michigan history that fall in the years between 1850 and 1930.
+From 1989 to 2006, Historic Charlton Park collected those items of Barry County and Michigan history that fell in the years between 1850 and 1930.
+From 2006 to present, we have collected items of Barry County and Michigan History that were created 75+ years ago.
 Therefore, the primary focus of the collection is currently Michigan and more specifically Barry County.
 Due to the physical size of the collection, acquisitions are very limited.

 These items in the collection make up the fabric of Michigan life.
 Charlton did a wonderful job preserving the past for the future.
 We are truly fortunate to have a one-of-a-kind collection like this here in Barry County.

 Historic Charlton Park does not have scheduled research hours, but inquiries are welcomed.
-Please contact the Curator & Exhibits Coordinator, Claire Johnston, by e-mail CJohnston@barrycounty.org or phone (269) 945-3775, at Historic Charlton Park for further information.
+Please contact the Collections Department, by e-mail or phone (269) 945-3775, at Historic Charlton Park for further information.